 Our admissions policy can be requested or found on our website.
 We offer Full-time places only. £50 deposit is required to join our waiting list.

 30. Outings

-From time to time, we like to take the children out of the nursery and off of the College site on different outings.
-Written permission is obtained from each parent/carer before any outing.
-More information and our policy on outings can be found in our policies and procedures handbook.
+From time to time, we like to take the children out of the nursery and off the College site on different outings.
+The following procedures must be followed for all outings: